SMerrony/dgemua/UserGuide.md

 > CHECK the validity of an attached tape image by attempting to read it all and displaying a summary of the virtual tape's contents on the console.

 #### CREATE `<type> <imageFileName>` ####
-> CREATE an empty disk image suitable for attaching to the emulator and initialising with DFMTR.  eg. CREATE DPJ BLANK.DPJ
+> CREATE an empty disk image suitable for attaching to the emulator and initialising with DFMTR.  eg. CREATE DPF BLANK.DPF

 #### DIS `<from> <to> | +<#>` ####
 > DISplay/disassemble memory between the given addresses or # locations from the PC.